aarron-lee/SimpleDeckyTDP-Desktop/README.md

 - SMT control
 - CPU Boost control\*
   - note, requires a newer kernel for CPU boost controls
-  - CPU boost controls appear automatically if it's available
+  - CPU boost controls appear automatically if it's available on your device
 - set TDP on AC Power events and suspend-resume events
-  - separate AC Power Profiles supported on select devices only
+  - separate AC Power Profiles supported on select devices only, see [limitations](#limitations) for more info
 - TDP Polling - useful for devices that change TDP in the background
 - Legion Go TDP via WMI calls (allows for TDP control with secure boot, requires acpi_call)
 - ROG Ally TDP via WMI calls (allows for TDP control with secure boot)